josefadamcik/josefadamcik.cz/_posts/2022-05-18-starforged-valentin-session-3.md

 image: /images/starforged/starforged_thumbnail_3.png
 ---

 Session 3 of my [Ironsworn: Starforged][starforged] actual play journal.
-We learn a bit more about Yelena.
-Valentin gets the promised job and a plan.
-Valentin is introduced to a new connection and he is tested in a battle.
+We learn a bit more about Valentin's lost mentor Yelena.
+Valentin is offered the promised job and given a plan.
+He is also introduced to a new connection and tested in a battle.

 {% responsive_image path: images/starforged/starforged_thumbnail_3.png alt:"Valentin & Jones, Session 3, Starforged actual play journal" %}